-12. Transcript of Proceedings
+Rule 216 Transcript of Proceedings

 A transcript of proceedings shall be made and kept whenever the Commission meets as a body to receive evidence, hear testimony, or hear the arguments of counsel regarding matters pending before the Commission.
-However, a transcript will not be made and kept where the Commission delegates to any member matters for preliminary determination unless a party or the Commission requests a transcript of such proceeding.
-All proceedings of the Courts Commission and all orders entered by the Commission, except deliberations of the Commission or as otherwise noted herein, shall be matters of public record.
-All orders of the Commission shall be in writing and shall be preserved by the Secretary in the permanent records of the Commission.
+However, a transcript will not be made and kept regarding pre-hearing conferences unless a party or the Commission requests a transcript of such conferences.